AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 ## Step 1: Create/update Adobe I/O Project {#creating-adobe-io-project}

+>[!AVAILABILITY]
+>
+> JWT (JSON Web Tokens) is currently in the process of depreciation and is being replaced with OAuth.
+The transition is being carried out progressively within Campaign's upcoming releases and documentation will be updated to reflect these updates.

 1. Access [!DNL Adobe I/O] and log in with the Developer access of your Organization.

-    >[!NOTE]
-    >
-    > Make sure you are logged into the correct Organization portal.
+Make sure you are logged into the correct Organization portal.

 1. Extract existing integration Client identifier (Client ID) from the instance configuration file ims/authIMSTAClientId.
 Non-existing or empty attribute indicates Client identifier is not configured.